-Graceland and Canadian Landscapes ‘Intermingle’ in the new Shaw Gallery
+Graceland and Canadian Landscapes ‘Intermingle’ in the Shaw Gallery

 The beautiful Gallery running along the north-facing corridor of the Shaw Center provides a premier public space to showcase highlights from JR Shaw’s collection of modern and contemporary Canadian still lifes and landscapes.
 The Gallery is a stunning architectural addition complete with a 120-foot-long bank of windows that allows for intermingling of the eye-catching landscapes of Graceland and Canada.

-The space began as a walkway to the new atrium of the Shaw Center and through collaboration with the faculty, the Shaw family, and Gould Evans architects, the space quickly transformed into a highly functional and state-of-the-art gallery.
-The Gallery will feature a variety of realistic and recognizable natural imagery in a diverse array of art styles.
+The space began as a walkway to the atrium of the Shaw Center, and through collaboration with the faculty, the Shaw family, and Gould Evans architects, the space quickly transformed into a highly functional and state-of-the-art gallery.
+The Gallery features a variety of realistic and recognizable natural imagery in a diverse array of art styles.

-Among the collection is the absolutely stunning “Three Tomatoes in Pressed Glass,” 1998, by Mary Pratt.
+Among the collection, is the absolutely stunning “Three Tomatoes in Pressed Glass,” 1998, by Mary Pratt.
 You just can’t take your eyes off the sparkling crystal realism of the bowl where three tomatoes nest with vibrant variations of red.
-This collections of art is going to whisk you away on a brief journey of pure joy as you move slowly along The Gallery.
+This collection of art will whisk you away on a brief journey of pure joy as you move slowly along The Gallery.

-Art lovers (aren’t we all), do take time to stroll through The Gallery when you are here for Homecoming and at other times during the year to get a sense of trends in contemporary Canadian art and to appreciate and be inspired by the landscapes and natural objects.
-Compare the Graceland landscape and consider what is distinct and memorable about our space among the rolling green hills of southern Iowa.
-By doing so, JR will have fulfilled another goal: to establish through art an ongoing dialogue about place, home and the familiar in the United States and Canada.
+Art lovers (aren’t we all), do take time to stroll through The Gallery when you are here for Homecoming and throughout the year to get a sense of trends in contemporary Canadian art and to appreciate and be inspired by the landscapes and natural objects.
+Compare the Graceland landscape, and consider what is distinct and memorable about our space among the rolling green hills of southern Iowa.
+By doing so, JR will have fulfilled another goal: to establish through art, an ongoing dialogue about place, home and the familiar in the United States and Canada.